dazuma/toys/toys/docs/guide.md

 ### Built-in context

-The options set by your tool's flags and command line arguments are only a subset of the data you can access.
-A variety of other data and objects are also accessible using the
+In addition to the options set by your tool's flags and command line arguments, a variety of other data and objects are also accessible using the [Toys::Tool#get method](https://www.rubydoc.info/gems/toys-core/Toys%2FTool:get) For example, you can get the full name of the tool being executed like this:
-[Toys::Tool#get method](https://www.rubydoc.info/gems/toys-core/Toys%2FTool:get)
-For example, you can get the full name of the tool being executed like this: